Onassis-dev/modern-swagger-theme/README.md

 # Modern Swagger Theme

-A easy to implement modern and practical theme for Swagger UI.
+A sleek, contemporary theme for Swagger UI that prioritizes both aesthetics and functionality.
+Transform your API documentation with minimal effort.

 ## Installation